MuhammadTahaSalem/MuhammadTahaSalem/README.md

 I'm a passionate Front-End Developer from Egypt .

 - 🔭 I’m currently working on Resala platform
-- 🌱 I’m currently learning React framework , TailwindCSS and Linux OS.
+- 🌱 I’m currently learning React framework.
 - 👯 I’m looking to collaborate on E-commerce platforms or complex systems to gain hands-on experience and enhance my skills.
 - 👨‍💻 Open to new opportunities in Front-End Development.
 - 📫 How to reach me : mtaha7017@gmail.com